jasoncortese/fast-inverse-square-root/PITCHME.md

 @snapend

 @snap[south span-85 text-05 text-black fragment]
-<div style="margin-bottom: 100px; text-align: left;">In the nth root approximation we split up the magic number step by first subtracting the length L, then performing the phast root extraction, and finally adding back the bias B.</div>
+<div style="margin-bottom: 100px; text-align: left;">For the nth root we split up the magic number step by first subtracting the length L, then performing the phast root extraction, and finally adding back the length times half the bias.</div>
 @snapend

 @snap[midpoint span-65 text-05]